Autopsy released for man whose Raleigh officer-involved shooting death sparked body camera policy change

 The autopsy

-The autopsy documented a total of eight gunshot wounds: the right chest, a penetrating gunshot wound of the chest, the torso, the pelvis, the right buttock, the right thigh, a deep graze wound of the right upper arm and a superficial graze wound of the left buttock.
+The autopsy documented a total of eight gunshot wounds: a perforating gunshot wound of the right lateral chest, a penetrating gunshot wound of the chest, a penetrating gunshot wound of the torso, a penetrating gunshot wound of the pelvis, a perforating gunshot wound of the right buttock, a perforating gunshot wound of the right thigh, a deep graze wound of the right upper arm, and a superficial graze wound of the left buttock.

 Toxicological testing detected nicotine and caffeine; no alcohol or common drugs of abuse were detected.